You need to charge your phone, and that lamp you’re trying to plug in is too far away from the outlet. So you reach for a power strip to save the day.

 Psst, a power strip and surge protector aren’t the same things

 Power strips extend (most of) the utility of your wall outlet.
-Surge protectors actually protect your appliances, personal gadgets and electronics from extreme harm.
+Surge protectors protect your appliances, gadgets, and electronics from extreme harm.

 This power strip is simple and gets the job done to extend a few small gadgets from the wall.